Spiracle (vertebrates)

 Spiracles (/ˈspɪrəkəl, ˈspaɪ-/) are openings on the surface of some animals, which usually lead to respiratory systems.

 The spiracle is a small hole behind each eye that opens to the mouth in some fish.
-In the jawless fish, the first gill opening immediately behind the mouth is essentially similar to the other gill opening.
+In the jawless fish, the first gill opening immediately behind the mouth is essentially similar to the other gill openings.
 With the evolution of the jaw in the early jawed vertebrates, this gill slit was caught between the forward gill-rod (now functioning as the jaw) and the next rod, the hyomandibular bone, supporting the jaw hinge and anchoring the jaw to the skull proper.
 The gill opening was closed off from below, the remaining opening was small and hole-like, and is termed a spiracle.